Rider Bonner Community Scholars

-The Rider Bonner Community Scholar Program is part of a national network of eighty-seven American colleges and universities.
+The Rider Bonner Community Scholar Program is part of a national network of seventy American colleges and universities.
 The Bonner Foundation is located in Princeton, New Jersey.
 In 1990, they created the first Bonner Scholars Program at Berea College with the mission of providing access to college for students with no means of paying for school and an opportunity to become civically engaged in their communities.
 Rider University has been a part of the Bonner network since 1999.

 What Do We Do?

 Rider Bonner Community Scholars serve in small teams with several primary community partners to address issues of hunger, homelessness, adult literacy and at-risk youth in the Trenton area.
 Students accepted into the program are assigned to one primary site for the academic year based on their preferences, class schedule, and each agency’s needs.
 Some our primary community partners include:

 - The Trenton Area Soup Kitchen